 - Type IV: For servicing all types of equipment.

 After completing the 608 exam, you may also be required to get licensed in your state.
 The state requirements vary by location, so you should read up on them to ensure your bases are covered.
+We highly encourage every, regardless of industry, to obtain their OSHA 10 certification.
+We have a fantastic partnership with CareerSafe that provides BlueRecruit users discounted pricing.
+You can learn more and get started here.

 HVAC Technician Schools